-Bit Descriptions

-31 Reserved: Read-only.
+Bit Descriptions 31 [DevCTG] Current Field: Provides read back of the current field being displayed on display pipe A. Non-TV mode: 0 = first field (odd field) 1 = second field (even field) TV mode: 1 = first field (odd field) 0 = second field (even field) [DevBW] and [DevCL] Reserved: Read only.
 30:13 Reserved: Read-only.
+30.13 Reserved.
+Read-only.
 12:0 Line Counter for Display [12:0]: Provides read back of the display pipe A vertical line counter.
 This is an indication of the current display scan line to be used by software to synchronize with the display.

-2.10.1.2 PIPEA_SLC-Pipe A Display Scan Line Count Range Compare
+2.10.1.2 PIPEA\SLC-Pipe A Display Scan Line Count Range

+Compare

-Memory Offset Address: Default: Normal Access: 70004h 00000000h Read-Only
+Memory Offset Address: 70004h

+Default: 00000000h

+Normal Access: Read-Only

-This register can be written via the command stream processor using the MI_LOAD_SCAN_LINES_INCL or MI_LOAD_SCAN_LINES_EXCL commands.
+This register can be written via the command stream processor using the MI\LOAD\SCAN\LINES\INCL or MI\LOAD\SCAN\LINES\EXCL commands.
 They can safely be accessed at any time.